psf/black/README.md

 * note: the Vim plugin stopped registering ``,=`` as a default chord as it turned out to be a bad idea (#415)

-* trailing comma is now added to single imports that don't fit on a line (#250)

 ### 18.6b4